basvandervlies/cf_surfsara_lib/README.md

     * [cf-agent command line options](#cf-agent-command-line-options)

 <!-- vim-markdown-toc -->
-# SURF CFEngine Library (SCL) for configuring services with json/mustache
+# SURF CFEngine Library (SCL) for building services with json/mustache

 The SCL distribution consists of a library and services part.
-The servicea are build with the SCL building blocks that can be controlled/configured with json data.
+The services are build with the SCL building blocks that can be controlled/configured with json data.
 The SCL building blocks are, eg:
  * easy generation of configuration files with mustache and json data (merging strategies)